top of page

 In addition, in line with current standards of research transparency, the survey design and analysis strategy have been pre-registered with the Koestler Unit Study Registry at the University of Edinburgh in Scotland (2) .

-We developed a questionnaire consisting of 194 questions (including follow-up questions after affirmative responses) in the three languages of the project, i.e. in English, French and Spanish.
-Initial pages of the questionnaire described the ADC phenomena and the project,
+We developed a questionnaire consisting of 194 questions (including follow-up questions after affirmative responses).
+Initial pages of the questionnaire describe the ADC phenomena and the project, outline ethical aspects, and explain how data would be used.
+These indications are followed by a request for consent.

 Acknowledgements